top of page

 What and Where is Haida Gwaii

 Haida Gwaii is a remote archipelago off the northwest coast of British Columbia, Canada, often called the "edge of the world."
 Separated from the mainland by the Hecate Strait, these islands are home to ancient rainforests, rugged shorelines, and some of the richest biodiversity in North America.
-For over 14,000 years, the Haida Nation has lived here, shaping a culture known worldwide for its art, totem poles, and deep connection to the land and sea.
+For over 14,000 years, the Haida Nation has lived here, shaping a culture known worldwide for its art, poles, and deep connection to the land and sea.
 Visitors to Haida Gwaii can explore endless beaches, hike through old-growth forests, watch whales and eagles, and visit historic Haida villages.
 The islands offer a rare combination of raw natural beauty and living Indigenous culture, creating a powerful sense of place unlike anywhere else.
 Whether you come for adventure, culture, or peace and solitude, Haida Gwaii leaves a lasting impression on all who visit.

 Screenshot 2025-03-30 130701.png